The Best Books on Music Production: From Mixing to Mastering

 A must-read if you want to understand royalties, copyright, licensing, publishing, and collection societies.
 It contains everything and more about the music industry.

 One of the few books in this list focused on music composition rather than production.
-Great for understanding how chords and melodies interact—and how to write emotionally compelling music.
-I loved the section on stable and unstable chords and how they want to resolve.
+Great for understanding how chords and melodies interact - and how to write emotionally compelling music.
+I learned a lot from the section on stable and unstable chords and how they want to resolve.

 An absolute classic music production book.
 A collection of interviews with legendary producers and engineers.
-It’s packed with insider knowledge, studio stories, and tried-and-tested production wisdom.
+It’s packed with insider knowledge, studio stories, and tried-and-tested production wisdom from some of the best engineers and producers.

 If you want a quicker way of learning music production then talk to Adam about personalised music production lessons or courses.